snwfdhmp/duck/README.md

 ### 4. **Let's code !**

-You can now begin coding.
+You can now start coding.
 Yes, it's as simple.
 Let's recap :

 ```
 mkdir MyProject